-Use this page to record your notes
+Jse this page to record your notes

 You can afford your mortgage now, but what if...? is one of the guides available from the Money Advice Service.
-To see our full range of guides and request copies visit moneyadviceservice.org.uk/freeguides moneyadviceservice.org.uk/signup
+To see our full range of guides and request copies visit moneyadviceservice.org.uk

-Money Advice Line 0300 500 5000 Typetalk 1800 1 0300 500 5000
+Money Advice Line 0300 500 5000\ Typetalk 1800 1 0300 500 5000

 Don't miss out on money advice.
 To get more from your money, sign up to our emails and receive advice and news straight to your inbox.
-Sign up at
+Sign up at \sigma moneyadviceservice.org.uk/signup